-How To Heat Hard Wax Without A Warmer?
+How To Heat And Melt Hard Wax Bens Without A Warmer?

 Hard waxing beads a pretty useless unless they’re melted, and melting them doesn’t take a huge amount of skill, to be honest.
 You do need to know what you’re doing, though and follow a few safety guidelines when using wax.
 If you aren’t ready to invest in a good wax warmer kit just yet, there are two other options to melt your waxing beans that won’t cost you a cent.
 Both are pretty effective and are done by using warmers that most likely you both have at home.
 They will help you avoid some of the most common waxing mistakes too!